cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure a Flight Plan

 Flight Plans are used to execute commands in series.
 They allow to build a flexible condition based execution flow.
-To create a new flight plan go to `Cetmix Tower/Commands/Flight Plans` click `Create` and put values in the fields:
+To create a new flight plan go to `Cetmix Tower -> Commands -> Flight Plans` click `Create` and put values in the fields:

 - **Name**: Flight Plan name